MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

 <!-- Do this step before you publish your updated extension to Partner Center.-->

-The onboarding process involves a manual verification step that verifies that you own the Microsoft Entra ID tenant that contains the key vaults.
+The onboarding process involves a manual verification step that verifies that you own the Microsoft Entra tenant that contains the key vaults.

 Provide the following information in the email:

-- Your Microsoft Entra ID tenant ID.
+- Your Microsoft Entra tenant ID.
 Obtain this information from the Azure portal by going to the Microsoft Entra ID Overview page.
 - Your AppSource extensions, including names and App IDs, that should be enabled to read secrets from your key vaults. **Note: It is important that all your AppSource extensions that need access to a key vault are included, as it is not enough to just set the key vault property in your `app.json` manifest files.**
 - Confirmation that the app is already published on AppSource.
 - Optionally, a screenshot from the Azure portal showing the key vault and its access policies.
 The screenshot can help Microsoft catch configuration mistakes early in the process.